emyasenc/YASEN-ALPHA-ML-Trading-System/README.md

 Distributed under the MIT License.
 See LICENSE for more information.

 👩‍💻 Author
-Emma - CS Graduate, Machine Learning Engineer
+Emma Yasenchak - ML Engineer

 GitHub: @emyasenc

 LinkedIn: Emma Yasenchak

-🙏 Acknowledgments
-XGBoost for the amazing ML library

-CCXT for cryptocurrency exchange connectivity

-FastAPI for the lightning-fast API framework

-Streamlit for the interactive dashboard

-Optuna for hyperparameter optimization

 ⚠️ Disclaimer
 IMPORTANT: This software is for educational and research purposes only.